Jigsaw Camp 2018 FAQ

 Can I join in even though I am not a Unit Leader/won’t be bringing girls?

 Oh yes please!
 We need many people some with specific experience and many just with a willingness to have great fun while doing essential work.
-There will be a staff booking site which you can use to join the camp and give an idea of the area you feel you can best support, but until that is available please register your interest by emailing the office.
-Here are some ideas:
+There is a staff booking site which you can use to join the camp and give an idea of the area you feel you can best support, you can find it here.

 Activity Staff – perhaps offering to lead something you are skilled at or making sure that there are enough adults to help by going on transport to an activity or supporting something on site, or perhaps just being an activity Gopher.